Menu

 Error Code Meaning

 400 Bad Request -- Your request is invalid or malformed.
+Most often this means the x-partner-user-id header is missing on an endpoint that requires it — see Missing x-partner-user-id (400).

 401 Unauthorized -- Your API key is invalid or missing.